At home

 To the blog article

-Which parent can claim family allowances after a divorce or separation?
+Which parent can claim family allowances upon a separation?

 Provided this is not otherwise regulated by law, the parent who has custody or with whom the child primarily lives receives the family allowances.